tristanbrown/resolwe-bio-py/docs/tutorial-diffexp.rst

 	sample.data

 We have come to the end of Differential expressions tutorial.
-You are now acquainted with some powerful concepts (sample, collection, and relation) and know how to run differential expressions (and other processes) on samples that are already on the server.
-In the next tutorial we will learn how to work with your own data.
+You are now acquainted with some powerful concepts (sample, collection, and relation), and know how to run differential expressions (and other processes) on samples that are already on the server.
+In the next tutorial, we will learn some details on querying information about the server's resources.